Australian Idol season 6: Sophie Paterson

-Thanh Bui
+Thanh Bùi

-Thanh Bui is a 25-year-old from Abbotsford, Victoria.
+Thanh Bùi is a 25-year-old from Abbotsford, Victoria.
 Born in Adelaide, South Australia, to Vietnamese parents, he moved to Melbourne as a 7-year-old.
 He was educated at Melbourne High School, graduating in 2000.
 Thanh Bui was part of the boy-band North who toured around Malaysia and split up in 2006.
 Aside of Australian Idol he is the director and vocal coach at International Artist Academy.
 Bui was eliminated during the Top 8 Results Night.